Premier Events

 Hambleden Pairs Challenge Cup

-The Stewards introduced this new Open event for Women's Pairs at the 2017 Regatta, intended for crews of the highest international standard.
+The Stewards introduced this new Premier event for Women's Pairs at the 2017 Regatta, intended for crews of the highest international standard.

 Double Sculls Challenge Cup